joesyverson/news-app/brainstorm.md

   - headlines
   - about
   - contact
+  - terms of use
+  - privacy
 - a registered user should be able to create a secure password that gives them access to the following features
-  - friends
-  - subject tags
   - commenting
     - mentions
+    - subject tags
+  - friends
   - saving articles
 - a user should be able to search articles by
-  - friend's saved articles
   - subject tags
-  - title / description
+  - title / description / author / periodical
-  - author
   - date
+  - articles should be filtered by saved / commented / tagged

 *models*
   `excluding I D and timestamps`

 - location
+  - city
+  - province / state
+  - state / nation
 - user_locations
 - users
   - name